 φABCDEFinit1=|1AB1⊗|C1CDEF (12)

-Explicitly, we do not have to consider all the sending possibilities, instead, we only assume that Alice’s and Bob’s secret information are “0001” and “01”, respectively, Alice will perform unitary operation P1=U1 U1 U2 on qubits C, D and F to encode her classical information 0001, while Bob performs unitary operation U2 on qubit B to encode his classical information 01.
+Explicitly, we do not have to consider all the sending possibilities, instead, we only assume that Alice’s and Bob’s secret information are “0001” and “01”, respectively.
+Consequently, Alice will perform unitary operation P1=U1 U1 U2 on qubits C, D and F to encode her classical information 0001, while Bob performs unitary operation U2 on qubit B to encode his classical information 01.
 At this point, the cluster state |C1CDEF and Bell state |1AB1 will be transferred to |C2CDEF and |0AB.
 The relationship of entanglement swapping is as follows

 (13)

 Having achieving the above encoding process, TP1 announced the preparation of the initial state defined by Eq.
-(11) and the unitary operation O11, while TP2 announced the unitary operation O12 for the sake of assisting Alice and Bob to complete the subsequent decoding process.
+(11) and the unitary operation O11, while TP2 announced the unitary operation O12 for the sake of assisting Alice and Bob to deduce the pre-coding quantum entanglement state.
 According the above information and the table.1, Alice and Bob are able to deduce the pre-coding quantum entanglement state defined by Eq.
 (12).

 Subsequently, Alice measures her qubits C, D, F, A with the four-qubit cluster basis and Bob measures his qubits B, E with the Bell basis.
 Then they release their measurement outcomes with each other.
 If the measurement result set is X1 i.e., according to the Table.3, since Alice know the transformed state |C2CDEF, she can deduce that Bob’s transferred Bell state is |0AB.
 Based on the Bell state |1AB1, which stems from |0AB0 with the unitary operator O12O11= U1U2 performed on qubit B by TP1 and TP2, she can encoded information from Bob is 01.
 At the same time, based on the entanglement measurement result and his operation, Bob can deduce that Alice’s transferred cluster state is |C2CDEF and encoded information from Alice is 0001.
 In this way, Alice and Bob are able to complete quantum dialogue with asymmetric capacity by the permission of two controllers.